Acerca de

 North of the Taku is the Chilkat watershed.
 Covering about 900,000 acres or 36,500 hectares, it’s considerably smaller than the Taku, but no less spectacular.
 Unlike other transboundary river systems, only the very headwaters of the Chilkat are in British Columbia, the far northwest corner of the province, making most of the watershed Alaskan, embracing the upper end of the state’s southeast panhandle.
 The Klehini and Tsirku Rivers join to form the Chilkat, winding through the jagged snow-capped mountain flanked Chilkat Valley.

-Perhaps even more so than is the case with its transboundary watershed counterparts, most everything about the Chilkat is notable.
-For example, that it flows by the ancient and still extant Tlingit Native Village of Klukwan, and then through North America’s only designated Bald Eagle Preserve, before emptying into rich estuaries teeming with life at the upper reach of the Inside Passage, the Lynn Canal, near Haines Alaska.
+Perhaps even more so than is the case with its transboundary watershed counterparts, nearly everything about the Chilkat is notable.
+For example, it flows by the ancient and still extant Tlingit Native Village of Klukwan—said to be among North America’s longest continuously occupied Indigenous communities—then through North America’s only designated Bald Eagle Preserve, before emptying into rich estuaries teeming with life at the upper reach of the Inside Passage, near Haines, Alaska.
 Due to geologic features causing an unusual hydrologic upwelling, the Chilkat freezes considerably later than other rivers in the area, explaining in part why it hosts the world’s largest congregation of eagles among its riverside cottonwoods in the fall and is renowned for its Chinook and Coho salmon.
-The Chilkat River, Jilkaat Heeni in the Tlingit language, means storage container for salmon.
-With jaw dropping scenery, rafting and canoeing on the Chilkat is very popular.
-And the Borough of Haines, long centered on resource extraction, is evolving to increasingly embrace the stunning natural setting, wildlife viewing, and outdoor adventure opportunities of the Chilkat as one of the community’s most significant assets.
+In a time of accelerating climate change, the Chilkat’s diverse interconnected mountains-to-sea habitat is an outstanding ecological refugium.
+It’s also a critical coast-interior wildlife corridor.

 The Constantine Issue